seksky333/helloAngular/README.md

 # helloAngular

-The aim of this project is to showcase what I have learnt from the following Angular crash course: https://www.youtube.com/watch?v=_TLhUCjY9iA publised by DesignCourse 16 Jul 2019
+The aim of this project is to showcase what I have learnt from the following Angular crash course: https://www.youtube.com/watch?v=_TLhUCjY9iA publised by DesignCourse on 16 Jul 2019

 The project contains the usage of the following Angular elements:
 * Components / Services